CMEMS Workshop

 Join us in Pigott Hall (building 260), Room 252 on Wednesdays at 12:00pm for stimulating discussions and wonderful papers.
 The workshops will always run from 12:00 to 1:15pm, but we recommend getting to the room a few minutes early to get settled!

-Our Winter 2025 Schedule has been finalized:
+Our Spring 2025 Schedule has been finalized:

 To have your name added to our email list please write to our coordination team at cmemsinfo [at] stanford.edu (cmemsinfo[at]stanford[dot]edu).